^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Normally no antibodies to the tubular basement membrane are present in the blood serum.
+Normally, antibodies to the tubular basement membrane are absent in the blood serum.

-Tubulointerstitial nephritis is an inflammatory disease of the kidneys of a noninfectious nature with the localization of the pathological process in the interstitial (interstitial) tissue and the damage to the tubular nephron apparatus.
+Tubulointerstitial nephritis is an inflammatory disease of the kidneys of a non-infectious nature with the localization of the pathological process in the interstitial (intermediate) tissue and damage to the tubular apparatus of the nephrons.

-Antibodies to the tubular basement membrane are detected in approximately 50% of patients with tubulointerstitial nephritis.
+Anti-tubular basement membrane antibodies are detected in approximately 50% of patients with tubulointerstitial nephritis.